 In the first part, the participants had half an hour to apply state-of-the-art AI applications.
 The aim was not so much a detailed tool analysis as an initial "experience test" in as little time as possible.
 Five different groups with around six participants formed and each group was given a specific topic for use as an application example or for marketing.

-The objective was to create a landing page based on tools that produce the content with artificial intelligence.
+The objective was to create a landing page based on chosen text generator tools that produce the content with artificial intelligence.
 It was clear there was not enough time to achieve professional results, but that's not what the exercise was about.
 We wanted to show within a very short amount of time how far these tools have come development-wise, what can be achieved with them, and where their limits lie.

 Each team had a different use case and therefore sold a different product.
 The goal was to create a website, promote it, and then analyze it and make predictions.